-2020/2021 has been an extremely challenging year with the Covid19 Pandemic affecting our everyday lives and the broader economy.
+2021/2022 has been an extremely challenging year with the Covid19 Pandemic still affecting our everyday lives and the broader economy.
+Increasing inflation and Interest Rates have added to the challenges.
 Pleasingly, our Catholic Development Fund has safely navigated these conditions to produce a high quality result.